-A successful cotton industry takes more than just great varieties, and CSIRO researchers are working to develop improved crop management techniques for maximum economic, environmental and social benefits for today's challenges - and into the future.
+A successful cotton industry takes more than just great varieties, and CSIRO researchers are working to develop improved crop management strategies and technologies for maximizing the combined economic, environmental and social benefits for today's challenges - and into the future.

 Limited water and nutrients for growing cotton in a variable and changing climate